Loving You

 Our meeting was one that would not have made for a good story at Christmas dinners, or one that would inspire a dreamer’s romantic passion.
 It wasn’t one of sneaky glances, of dropped handkerchiefs, or a fated encounter on a bench under a city of stars.
 Just a tiny note left to float across the seas in a bottle of stained glass, guided by divine powers to reach its destined shore.
 I’d like to think that the timid nature of the encounter was what made it feel different.

 She was not what I had grown used to.
-There was no performance in her, no attempt to be someone she wasn’t.
-Her eyes felt honest, her smile was true.
-Her words were warm, her manner still.
+There was no theatre in her, no attempt to be someone she wasn’t.
 There was a stillness to her that drew me in, a safety I had not encountered in a long time.
 Faced with something so foreign, I did not quite know what to do with it.
 It felt like I had spent so much time through modern courtship that modest sincerity felt wrong.
 I was trained in the art of calculated distance, of being just loving or kind enough that another was drawn in, without giving too much of myself away.
 This modest sincerity I was faced with felt suspicious.
 Maybe deep down, I was waiting for some kind of show to begin.
 It never did.

 I recall thinking to myself that I did not deserve her.
 Not in the self-pitying way one may say to garner some reassurance, but in a way that’s more deeply reflective.
 It was an honest call to my shadow, a whisper that reminded me of that which I had long avoided.
 She was the antithesis to myself, a light that revealed how much I had been hiding.
 Hiding not just from the gaze of strangers and friends, but also from myself.
 At that moment I saw, with some real clarity, the form in which I had become after all this time.
 Someone who misunderstood emotional economy for strength.
 A boy who claimed his fear of getting hurt and acts of self-preservation as wisdom.
 The many wounds gathered across the years had been so well covered, I had forgotten to mend.

 There is something special, and a little disorienting, about being discovered by someone who is not trying to see you.
 Unlike others, she wasn’t looking into my wounds, nor listing out my shortcomings.
 She was simply present, open, and patient.
 Standing by her, I couldn’t help but see myself clearly.
 A fearful child, born into a world that taught him how much things can hurt.
 Even so, she never tried to fix anything.
 She never needed to.
 She just needed to take my hand and walk with me as I left the old house I’ve always called home.
-The Wendy Darling to my Peter Pan, in a universe where she gets to show him the world.
+The Wendy Darling to my Peter Pan, in a universe he chooses to grow up.

 I’ll sing you songs, hold your hand under skies of blue.